 A. Motor vehicle parking is not a preferred use within the shoreline jurisdiction and should be allowed only as necessary to support authorized uses.
-Commented [JJ46]: Holly Borth could help beef up PN12.13.

-- B. Where feasible, parking for shoreline uses should be located in areas outside the shoreline jurisdiction; otherwise locate parking as far landward of the Ordinary High Water Mark as feasible. - c.
-Parking facilities or lots within the shoreline jurisdiction should utilize low impact best management practices where feasible to reduce stormwater impacts. - D. Design and construct parking facilities or lots to be compatible with adjacent uses and to avoid impacts to the shoreline environment. - E. Provide walkways between parking areas and the buildings or uses they serve.
+- B. Where feasible, parking for shoreline uses should be located in areas outside the shoreline jurisdiction; otherwise locate parking as far landward of the Ordinary High Water Mark as feasible. - C. Parking facilities or lots within the shoreline jurisdiction should utilize low impact best management practices where feasible to reduce stormwater impacts. - D. Design and construct parking facilities or lots to be compatible with adjacent uses and to avoid impacts to the shoreline environment. - E. Provide walkways between parking areas and the buildings or uses they serve.
 Such walkways should be located as far landward of the Ordinary High Water Mark as feasible.